 Rotator cuff tears are classified into different degrees of severity, and how severe your tear is will direct your treatment approach and recovery timeline.
 The two main types of tears are:

-What Causes Rotator Cuff Tears?
+Common Causes of Rotator Cuff Tears

 Symptoms of a Torn Rotator Cuff